Monitoring and Telemetry in Irrigated Agriculture

 • Intuitive dashboard

-• Custom alarm conditions and triggers
+• Customizable alarm conditions and triggers

 The solution also offers a system that detects irregularities and triggers alarms via SMS or email to the maintenance team, thus reducing losses and consequently increasing productivity.